ShauryaParmar2102/Exercise-Tracker/README.md

 ## ☀️ Credits:
 ---

-🌞 Inspired by Nivedita Parmar’s CRUD project structure pattern
+🌞 Inspired by Nivedita Parmar